-Integration Profile CATH ЕСНО ECG ED

-Transaction

-Query Evidence Documents [RAD-44] Х

-Retrieve Images/Evidence [CARD-4] Х Х

-Instance Availability Notification [RAD-49] Х Х

-Maintain Time [ITI-1] (note 1)

-Retrieve Specific Info for Display [ITI-11] Х

-Retrieve ECG List [CARD-5] Х

-Retrieve ECG Document for Display [CARD-6] Х
+Integration Profile Transaction CATH ECHO ECG ED Retrieve Specific Info for Display [ITI-11] Х Retrieve ECG List [CARD-5] Х Retrieve ECG Document for Display [CARD-6] Х

 Notes: 1.
 The Maintain Time transaction is not formally part of the Cath Workflow Profile, but it is required for the Time Client actor grouped with certain actors in that Profile.